joscheuerer/hands-on-workshop/docs/lab3.md

 11. Click **Next**
+---

-**The K8S_CLUSTER_NAME will be pulled from the previous template and is already prefilled**
+**The K8S_CLUSTER_NAME under Environmental Variables will be pulled from the previous template and is already prefilled**

 12. Click **Next**
+---

 13. Hit **Create and Execute Workflows**
 14. **Go to created stack**

 Well done!
-After a few seconds the workflow on the right starts running and deploys the EKS cluster.
+After a few seconds (use refresh button) the first workflow will start running and deploys the first template - the EKS cluster.
-A stack automatically chains the workflow with each other, that means when one workflow finishes, it kicks off the next one in row until the whole stack is deployed.
+A stack automatically chains the workflows with each other, that means when one workflow finishes, it kicks off the next one in row until the whole stack is deployed.

 ![Stack Deploy](image/stack-deploy.png)
 _Fig.
 Stack of EKS Cluster being deployed_